invisibleacropolis-ops/FlightRecorder/README.md

 ## Licensing

 Flight Recorder source is MIT licensed.
 Release packages aggregate the separate GPLv3 FFmpeg 8.1.2 Essentials executables.
 Exact source, license, hash, and distributor information are in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) and are included in every package.

+## How Codex was used to build this

+Flight Recorder was built as a close collaboration between its human designer and Codex Desktop.
+The project began with a user-written proposal, product priorities, privacy boundaries, and repeated interface direction.
+Codex helped turn those decisions into feasibility specifications, Rust/Tauri/HTMX implementation work, Codex hooks and MCP integration, real Windows test procedures, troubleshooting, and engineering documentation.

+The development process also became a test of the product itself.
+Codex performed real computer-use tasks while Flight Recorder captured the screen and observed input.
+The user then reviewed those flights, identified missed actions, recording failures, confusing interface behavior, and evidence-navigation problems, and supplied concrete corrections for the next iteration.
+In that sense, Flight Recorder became part of its own development feedback loop.

+This was not a one-shot generated project.
+Product judgment and final acceptance remained human-led: the user chose the scope and design, enabled and trusted hooks, inspected recordings, and confirmed interactive behavior.
+Codex served as the implementation, research, debugging, testing, and documentation collaborator across multiple tasks.
+The Engineer's Manual preserves that technical context so future Codex tasks, other agents, and new contributors can continue the work without relying on the original conversation history.